tommy-khc/consistency-verification-of-candle-stick-and-trades-API/README.md

 ## Motivation

-Building technology applications for the financial market is challenging.
+After I graduated, I wanted to challenge myself by building technology applications for the financial market.
 This project aims to build up a decent program that can find if there are bugs in two APIs with strong proof from a popular cryptocurrency exchange.

 ## Features